charlax/dotvim/README.md

 1. Remove submodule from `.gitmodules`
 2. `git rm --cached path_to_plugin`
 3. `rm path_to_plugin`
-4. Remove the description in `README`
+4. Remove the description in `README`, and look for other mention of the plugin
 5. Commit (including `.gitmodules`) and delete the files

 List of plugins